 For example, the maximum 25% contribution might actually end up being about 18% of someone’s income, because it is based on profits and self-employment tax.
 A tool like an IRA calculator can help give a quick estimate before tax time.

-While an individual might only be able to add $6,000 yearly with a traditional or Roth IRA, since a SEP IRA is income-based, the contributions can be higher depending on self-employed income.
+While an individual might only be able to add $7,000 in 2024 and 2025 with a traditional or Roth IRA, since a SEP IRA is income-based, the contributions can be higher depending on self-employed income.

 Pros and Cons of a SEP IRA

-A SEP IRA is perhaps most beneficial to individuals running a solo enterprise.
-But for a small business, a SEP IRA is often an easy, inexpensive means to set up a retirement fund.
+A SEP IRA can be beneficial to individuals running a solo enterprise.
+And for a small business, a SEP IRA is often a fairly easy way to set up a retirement fund that is less expensive than other options.

 Plus, contributions are tax deductible.
 The flexibility to not contribute annually, if the business had a hard year, or contribute more in a good year, is another reason a SEP IRA might be a good option for some.